EshanW313/6140-Neural-Machine-Translation/README.md

 The pretrained Transformer model, while undoubtedly powerful and capable of capturing intricate details, did not exhibit a substantial performance advantage in our specific task.
 This observation underscores the importance of task-specific evaluations and the nuanced nature of model comparisons.
 Our results encourage further exploration into the effectiveness of traditional recurrent architectures like LSTMs, particularly in scenarios where pretrained models might not necessarily outperform their sequential counterparts.

 ### Conclusion
+Conclusion

 This LSTM-based sequence-to-sequence model serves as a powerful tool for English-to-Hindi language translation.
 The detailed architecture, training configuration, and evaluation metrics establish a foundation for further experimentation and improvements.

-Our work shows that for a small sample of 100 test sentences the BLEU score was 0.8 for Transformers and 0.89 for LSTMs which indicates a good start and is comparable with that of google translate.
+Our work shows that for a small sample of 100 test sentences the BLEU score was 0.049 for LSTMs and 0.13 for Transformers which indicates a good start.
+It also indicates the outperformance of Transformers, the reason for its recent hype and the future of machine translation with Transformers.

 ### Future Work
 Our aim with this project is to take this further, training bidirectionally for hindi and english.
 We look towards improving our accuracy, working with transformers and achieving a consistent state in order to work with more data.
 We also look towards expanding this project to include a third language where the model understands the introduction of the third language and is able to translate from hindi to the third language using english as the middleware decoder.
 In order to achieve this, we are building confidence on translating from hindi to english with an accuracy of 95% or higher.